tgoldenphoenix/tgoldenphoenix/README.md

 # 💫 About Me:
-🧑‍💻 I'm a Full-stack Developer.<br>💪 I Love building software to solve real-world problems for businesses and customers with a “Product-minded” mental model in mind.<br>👨‍🎨 Also love building UI at scale to improve User Experiences<br><br>😁 I work across the entire stack: Frontend, Backend, I specialize in JavaScript, React, Java, Spring Framework, Node.js, SQL Server, Performance, Unit Testing and more.<br>
+🧑‍💻 I'm a Full-stack Developer specialize in JavaScript, React, Java, Spring Framework, Node.js, SQL Server, Performance, Unit Testing and more.<br>💪 I Love building software to solve real-world problems for businesses and customers with a “Product-minded” mental model in mind.<br>👨‍🎨 Also love building UI at scale to improve User Experiences<br>

 # 💻 Tech Stack: